elemaudio/website/src/pages/docs/tutorials/web-midi.md

 - Audio engine and synth modules for generating audio graphs and rendering them
 - An event emitter that sends note events from Web MIDI to the audio implementation

-The [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) ultimately renders audio because we are working in the browser.
+The [web-renderer](https://www.elementary.audio/docs/packages/web-renderer) ultimately renders audio using the [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) because we are working in the browser.

 ## Control

 Our app uses [WEBMIDI.js](https://webmidijs.org/) to access the Web MIDI API.
 This library abstracts away many low-level Web MIDI details and makes detecting devices and capturing note events easy.

-The [midi module](https://github.com/bgins/elementary-webmidi-demo/blob/main/src/midi.js) includes a `noteEmitter` to send note events and `selectedInput` to track the active MIDI controller.
+Our [midi module](https://github.com/bgins/elementary-webmidi-demo/blob/main/src/midi.js) includes a `noteEmitter` to send note events and `selectedInput` to track the active MIDI controller.
 We set the `selectedInput` to `null` until a device is selected.

 ```JavaScript
 import { WebMidi } from "webmidi";